2020PB/police-brutality/reports/Oregon.md

 ### Federal agent shoves protester | July 11th

-Footage shows a federal agent running on the sidewalk, screaming "Get out of the way."
+Footage shows a federal agent running down the 4th Avenue sidewalk (between Salmon and Taylor), screaming "Get out of the way."
 He then shoves an individual to the ground.
 The individual does not appear to be in his way.
 Another federal agent walks behind, telling protesters to "Get off the sidewalk."
 Protesters ask where they are supposed to go and the agent does not answer.

 tags: protester, shove

 id: or-portland-69

-geolocation:
+geolocation: 45.5168236,-122.6774529

 **Links**